Timmeey86/gen_fs25_fillplanes/README.md

 ## How to use

-Assuming the preconditions are fulfilled, simply select a diffuse and normal PNG file and drag them onto the convert_textures.bat
+Assuming the preconditions are fulfilled, download the newest zip from the [Releases](releases) section and extract it.
-Alternatively, call `python gen_fs25_fillplanes.py <diffuse_file> <normal_file>` from the command line.
+Then, simply select a diffuse and normal DDS or PNG file and drag them onto the convert_textures.bat Alternatively, call `python gen_fs25_fillplanes.py <diffuse_file> <normal_file>` from the command line.

 The script will place the converted textures in a "converted" subfolder next to the supplied diffuse file.